lenduracapital/LenduraCapital/replit.md

   * Updated all "Find out more" buttons to redirect to proper solution detail pages
   * Applied consistent design patterns across all solution pages with signature blue #85abe4
   * Added qualification requirements and service details for each financing option
+- June 17, 2025.
+Navigation and hero section improvements:
+  * Added FundTek Capital Group logo to navigation header (h-24 size)
+  * Logo stays visible when scrolling and positioned on left side
+  * Moved hero section text to left side with original "Flexible Financing for Every Industry" content
+  * Updated phone number to (305) 307-4658 throughout
+  * Changed working capital section from 48 to 24 hours turnaround
+  * Redesigned business solutions section with modern card layout and image overlays
 ```

 ## User Preferences